botpress/botpress/integrations/googlecalendar/hub.md

-# Google Calendar Integration

 ## Description

 The Google Calendar Integration allows you to seamlessly interact with Google Calendar within your Botpress bot.
 This integration provides various actions to manage calendar events, enhancing the functionality of your bot.

-## Actions Supported

-The Google Calendar Integration supports the following actions:

-- `createEvent`: Create a new event on Google Calendar.
-- `listEvents`: Retrieve a list of upcoming events from Google Calendar.
-- `updateEvent`: Update an existing event on Google Calendar.
-- `deleteEvent`: Delete an event from Google Calendar.

 ## Installation and Configuration